Learning Outcomes

 Frequently Relied On Exclusions

-• Takeover exclusion: Applies where the client is acquiring or disposing of 50% or more of shares in a company, usually outside the scope of regulated activities for share sales.
+Takeover exclusion: Applies where the client is acquiring or disposing of 50% or more of shares in a company.
+Typical corporate transactions involving a transfer of control are generally outside the scope of regulated activities when advice relates to the acquisition or disposal of shares as part of taking or relinquishing control.
+This facilitates legal advice and negotiation in share sale deals without requiring FCA authorisation.

-• Necessary exclusion: Permits activity relating to specified investments if it is a 'necessary' part of a legal service (other than managing assets)—for example, arranging payment of the purchase price for a property.
+Necessary exclusion: Permits activity relating to specified investments if it is a necessary part of a legal service (other than managing assets).
+The activity must be reasonably regarded as essential to the legal service being provided.
+Examples include arranging payment of consideration in a share sale or transmitting instructions to complete a transaction.
+It does not permit ongoing investment management or portfolio decisions.

 Key Term: exclusion